Tag: Vault Kubernetes integration

 HashiCorp Vault is the gold standard for secrets management.
 It’s designed to securely store, access, and manage sensitive data.
 Unlike Kubernetes native secrets, Vault encrypts secrets at rest and provides fine-grained access controls, audit logging, and dynamic secrets generation.

-Vault integrates seamlessly with Kubernetes, allowing you to securely inject secrets into your pods without exposing them in plaintext.
+Vault integrates smoothly with Kubernetes, allowing you to securely inject secrets into your pods without exposing them in plaintext.
 Here’s how Vault works:

 • Encryption: Vault encrypts secrets using AES-256 encryption before storing them.